Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Background

 \citet{Carlin:1995uy} presented an alternative method for simulating the model probability directly through a Gibbs sampler on the space $\{\Mk\}_{k\in\mset} \times \prod_{k\in\mset}\Paramk$.
 The joint parameter is thus $(M,\theta)$ where $\theta$ is the vector $(\paramk)_{k\in\mset}$ and conditional on model $\Mk$ the data $\data$ only depends on a subset, $\paramk$, of the parameters.
 To form the Gibbs sampler, a so called pseudoprior $\pi(\paramk|M\ne\Mk)$ in addition to the usual prior $\pi(\paramk|\Mk)$ is selected, such that given the model indicator $M$, the parameters associated with different models are conditionally mutually independent.
 In this way, a Gibbs sampler can be constructed provided that all the full conditional distributions $\pi(\paramk|\data,\paramk[k^\prime\ne k],M)$ and $\pi(M = \Mk|\data,\theta)$ for $k\in\mset$ are available.
-The major drawback of this approach is that the performance and validity of the sampler is very sensitive to the selected pseudopriors, and as usual for all Gibbs samplers, the full conditional distribution needs to be readily sampled from.
-This approach was later generalised by \citet{Godsill:2001cv} who also explored the connection with \rjmcmc.
+The performance of this sampler, which was generalised by \citet{Godsill:2001cv}, is very sensitive to the selected pseudopriors and sampling frm the full conditional distribution must be feasible.

-Overall, the methods reviewed above either demand some knowledge of the target distributions that is often missing in reality, or require substantial tuning in order for the algorithms to perform well.
+The methods reviewed above either demand substantial knowledge of the target distributions or require substantial tuning.